Adewuumii/About-me/README.md

 - 👀 I'm an aspiring Cloud Engineer with a background in web development and a passion for learning cloud infrastructure, automation, and DevOps practices.

-- 🌱 I’m currently studying cloud engineering at AltSchool Africa.
+- 🌱 I’m currently studying Cloud Engineering at AltSchool Africa.

 - 💻 **What I'm focused on now:**